 We help law firms and individuals that need to transfer property located in New Mexico.
 Real property (real estate) located in New Mexico, that is not held in joint tenancy, held in a trust or business, or that is not setup to transfer through the use of a transfer on death deed, will have to go through the probate process to be transferred.
 In situations where someone lives in one state and owns real property in many other states there will generally be high costs associated with transferring such property when that person dies, unless the individual utilized proper estate planning.

 An ancillary probate is a simplified probate process that can be used to transfer real property in New Mexico when the decedent lived elsewhere.
 A situation that would necessitate an ancillary probate would be a situation where the decedent had real property that was located in New Mexico, but lived in another state.
 Generally someone that represents the decedent’s estate will have opened a probate case where the decedent was domiciled at the time of passing.
-An ancillary probate requires that the client provide a certified copy of appointment as the representative of the estate (called the Personal Representative in New Mexico and often called Executor in other states) from the court that handled the original probate case.
+An ancillary probate requires that the client provide a certified copy of appointment as the representative of the estate (called the Personal Representative in New Mexico and often called Executor in other states) from the court that handled the original probate case (this usually comes in the form of letters testamentary or letters of administration).
 If a bond was required in the original probate, then a certified copy of the official posted bond will also be needed.

 Once our office has filed the ancillary probate, the court will give the client authority to transfer the property.
 Transfer of the property is usually done with a Personal Representative’s deed to the beneficiaries of the estate.
 Our office can prepare the transfer deed for the property located in New Mexico, but we will need to be provided with a copy of the original deed.